devonhubertmusic/planit/README.md

     https://app.clubhouse.io/teamrock/epic/37/plan-it

-In addition, records of all documentation can be found in the /Planit/Documentation/ folder.
+A Clubhouse account may be necessary to view the project online.
+However, records of all written documentation can be found in the /Planit/Documentation/ folder.

 Current contents: